nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ## Overview

 The following tutorial gives a step by step guide on how to successfully use the pipeline in order to get the desired results.
-The Python script without the explanations has also been provided and can be found above.
+The the script for this pipeline can be found in Google Colab

 ## Requirements